aquastar/research-homepage/content/post/work-with-me/index.md

 **Course Override**

-If a course is full and you still wish to enroll, please submit your override requests at the following web address: https://www.cse.msstate.edu/capacity-override-request-form/
+If a course is full and you still desire to enroll, check with your major professor or department to see if your registration has been released.
+Then submit your override requests at the following web address: https://www.cse.msstate.edu/capacity-override-request-form/